How to Apply

 - An ability to become a steward of the transatlantic agenda

-Candidates must be citizens of one of the following countries: Albania, Austria, Armenia, Belgium, Bosnia and Herzegovina, Bulgaria, Croatia, Cyprus, the Czech Republic, Denmark, Finland, France, Germany, Georgia, Greece, Hungary, Iceland, Ireland, Italy, Kosovo, Luxembourg, Moldova, Macedonia, Montenegro, the Netherlands, Norway, Poland, Portugal, Romania, Serbia, Slovakia, Slovenia, Spain, Sweden, Turkey, Ukraine, the United Kingdom, or the United States.
+Candidates must be citizens of one of the following countries: Albania, American Samoa, Austria, Armenia, Belgium, Bosnia and Herzegovina, Bulgaria, Croatia, Cyprus, the Czech Republic, Denmark, Finland, France, Germany, Georgia, Greece, Guam, Hungary, Iceland, Ireland, Italy, Kosovo, Luxembourg, Moldova, Macedonia, Montenegro, the Netherlands, Norway, Poland, Portugal, Puerto Rico, Romania, Serbia, Slovakia, Slovenia, Spain, Sweden, Turkey, Ukraine, United Kingdom, United States, or the United States Virgin Islands.

-The German Marshall Fund is now accepting nominations for the next cohort of Marshall Memorial Fellows, which will travel in the fall of 2019 and the spring of 2020.
-If you would like to nominate yourself or nominate a leader for this unique opportunity, please complete the form below by September 27, 2018.
-All eligible nominees will be invited to submit their full applications in early October.
+The German Marshall Fund of the United States (GMF) continues to accep nominations for the Marshall Memorial Fellows,.
+If you would like to nominate yourself or nominate a leader for this unique opportunity, please complete the form below.
+All eligible nominees will be invited to submit their full applications when the program resumes in 2021.

 Nominators should be in a position that allows them to evaluate their candidate's leadership profile and character traits.
-They cannot be a candidate's family member, a Marshall Memorial Fellowship selection committee member, host or selection partners, or the German Marshall Fund’s staff member.
+They cannot be a member of the candidate's family, a Marshall Memorial Fellowship selection committee member, host or selection partners, or a GMF staff member.
 If such nominations are not attainable, please apply by self-nomination.

 Please direct all questions to [email protected]

-The German Marshall Fund of the United States (GMF) will invite all candidates - those who are nominated and those who are applying directly - to submit their full applications by a set date.
-The application includes a form, short answer questions, three essay questions, a resume/CV, and two letters of recommendation, and the nomination form.
+GMF will invite all candidates—those who are nominated and those who are applying directly—to submit their full applications by a set date.
+The application includes a form, short-answer questions, three essay questions, a résumé/CV, and two letters of recommendation, and the nomination form.
 Candidates should not ask for a letter of recommendation from their nominator or a family member, and applicants should not submit letters of recommendations for other applicants.
-If a candidate meets the eligibility factors but does not have a nominator, the candidate may instead submit the application form and check the self-nomination box.
+If a candidate meets the eligibility criteria but does not have a nominator, the candidate may instead submit the application form and check the self-nomination box.

-Upon review of applications, the strongest candidates will be invited to an interview with a selection committee in early 2019.
+Upon review of applications, shortlisted candidates will be invited to an in-person interview.
 All interviews are conducted in person and in English.
 Interview dates and locations will be provided to applicants as early as possible, and candidates are expected to hold this date and make themselves available for interviews.
 Candidates are responsible for the costs of travel and lodging for the interview, if they require this; limited support may be provided by GMF if documentation of genuine need is provided.
 Interviews are conducted according to the following regions (click to enlarge):

-All applicants will be notified of the result of their application by email by April 2019.
-Selected candidates will be scheduled to travel on one of the two programs the following year, either in the fall of 2019 or spring of 2020.
-Within two weeks of receipt, all successful applicants are required to sign and return the fellowship acceptance package, signifying acceptance of the terms and conditions of the program, and cover their registration fee.
+All applicants will be notified of the results of their applications by e-mail.
+Selected candidates will be scheduled to travel on one of the two programs the following year, in either spring or fall.

 Candidates may apply more than once for the fellowship.

 GMF invests approximately $25,000 in each fellow.
-Fellows meet this investment by covering their registration fee upon acceptance into the program of $800 for Americans and $600 for Europeans, and out of pocket expenses during the program of $1,500, on average.
-The registration fee, which is lower for the Europeans who also have visa expenses, comes with a complementary first year bronze membership in GMF’s Alumni Leadership Council.
-A fee waiver is available to those individuals who demonstrate a clear financial need and inability to cost share this way.
+Fellows meet this investment by covering their registration fee upon acceptance into the program of $3,000 for Fellows with a corporate or business background, $1,500 for American Fellows, and $1,250 for European Fellows coming from the nonprofit or government sector.* In addition, we estimate out-of-pocket expenses during the program of $1,500 on average.
+The registration fee, which is lower for Europeans who also have visa expenses, comes with a one-year bronze membership in GMF’s Alumni Leadership Council.
+Financial assistance is available to those individuals who demonstrate a clear financial need and inability to cost-share this way.**